inodb/2014-5-metagenomics-workshop/_sources/assembly/map.txt

 There are many different mappers available to map your reads back to the assemblies.
 Usually they result in a SAM or BAM file (http://genome.sph.umich.edu/wiki/SAM).
-Those are formats that contains the alignment information, where BAM is the binary version of the plain text SAM format.
+Those are formats that contain the alignment information, where BAM is the binary version of the plain text SAM format.
 In this tutorial we will be using bowtie2 (http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).